Doing Business Here

 - Fort Wayne is the second-largest city in Indiana, and Northeast Indiana has a regional population of more than 790,000.

 The Cost of Doing Business

 - The region’s largest electricity provider, Indiana Michigan Power (AEP), has an average industrial rate of 5.42 cents/kWh, 22 percent below the national average.
 Click here to see Indiana Rates & Tariffs.

 - Indiana ranks 10 in best tax environments in the United States and the best in the Midwest, based on the 2020 State Business Tax Climate Index by the Tax Foundation.

 - Our area offers the second-lowest workers’ compensation rates and the 14th-lowest unemployment insurance rates in the nation and the lowest in the Midwest.

-- The Fort Wayne area has a diverse industry base with high employment concentrations in insurance, logistics, defense, automotive, medical devices, and food processing.
+- The Fort Wayne area has a diverse industry base with high employment concentrations in Specialty Insurance, Logistics & E-Commerce, Automotive, Medical Device & Technology, and Food & Beverage.